ArekStasko/rock_paper_scissors/README.md

 ### How to run my - rock, paper, scissors ?

-You can simply clone the code and open it in your terminal.
+You can simply clone the code and run it in your terminal.

 You have two options to choose
 1. Play with computer